Back to School Routine Tips

 Get homework supplies organized before school starts so they/you are not scrambling to get items.
 Create a Homework Station and set a rule that all items in the station are for homework only.
 This rule means that all items need to be returned to the station/caddy and put away after homework is finished.

-Get your school supplies checklist in order and have your child help organize their new school supplies in their backpack.
+Get your school supplies checklist in order and have your child help organize their new school supplies in their backpack before the first day of school.

 Place a basket like this (hang on hooks or attach to the wall) by the entryway door to place artwork and other school papers that come in the door ).
 You can sort through the basket once a week (or month depending on the stack) and place school keepsakes in an artwork/paperwork organizing system like this one.